Vegans and Honey

-Why is Honey Not Vegan (for most people)
+Why is Honey Not Considered Vegan

 Beekeeping has come a long way since the days when colonies were kept in bee skeps.
 In those early hives, the entire colony may be killed to access honey.

-Even new hobby beekeepers do inevitably cause some harm to individual bees – with thousands of moving bees in a hive – it is impossible to prevent.
+Experienced and beginner beekeepers do inevitably cause some harm to individual bees – with thousands of moving bees in a hive – it is impossible to prevent.

 Colony Health Risks

-Those against taking honey from bees note that the colonies are put at risk.
-Beehives placed in crop fields for pollination sit very close together.
+Those against taking honey from bees note that the colonies are put at risk to make a huge amount of honey.

 In addition to the spread of disease in these closely place colonies, farmers have to make decisions that seem cruel.